A generalization of weight polynomials to matroids: Introduction

 \subsection{Structure of this paper}

-\begin{itemize} \item Section \ref{Secprelim} contains definitions and results used later on. \item In Section \ref{Pol} we look at the number of codewords in the extension of a code $C$ over $\F{q}$ -- as a polynomial in $q^m$. \item In Section \ref{SecGWP}, we generalize the polynomial from Section \ref{Pol} to matroids, and use these generalized weight polynomials to define a matroidal enumerator.
-We proceed to demonstrate that this enumerator is \emph{equivalent} to the Tutte polynomial of $M$. \item In Section \ref{BettiSect} we prove our main result: The generalized weight polynomials are determined by Betti numbers associated to minimal free resolutions of $M$ and elongations of $M$. \item In Section \ref{Counter} we shall see a counterexample showing that the converse of our main result is not true; the generalized weight enumerators do not determine the Betti numbers of $M$. \item In Section \ref{higherweights}, we show how the generalized weight polynomials determine the higher weight hierarchy of $M$. \end{itemize}
+\begin{itemize} \item Section \ref{Secprelim} contains definitions and results used later on. \item In Section \ref{Pol} we look at the number of codewords in the extension of a linear code $C$ over $\Ff{q}$ -- as a polynomial in $q^r$. \item In Section \ref{SecGWP}, we generalize the polynomial from Section \ref{Pol} to matroids, and use these generalized weight polynomials to define a matroidal enumerator.
+We proceed to demonstrate that this enumerator is \emph{equivalent} to the Tutte polynomial of $M$. \item In Section \ref{BettiSect} we prove our main result: The generalized weight polynomials are determined by the Betti numbers associated to $\nn$-graded minimal free resolutions of the Stanley-Reisner ideal of $M$ and the elongations of $M$. \item In Section \ref{Counter} we shall see a counterexample showing that the converse of our main result is not true; the generalized weight enumerators do not determine the $\nn$-graded Betti numbers of the Stanley-Reisner ideal of $M$. \end{itemize}